Emergency calls

 Status for London Fire Brigade

-In October 2023, the National Fire Chiefs Council (NFCC) surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against the recommendations.
-In relation to 33.15f (which is linked to recommendation 33.15e):
+The National Fire Chiefs Council surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against the recommendations.
+In relation to 33.15f (which is linked to recommendation 33.15e), 42 of 43 services have completed this action.

 London Fire Brigade (LFB) has reported that recommendation 33.15f has been completed as training for all Control staff has been completed and the learning embedded by participation in a series of high-rise firefighting exercises.